stigcq/livefeed-api/README.md

 This is an implementation of my livefeed api made with node.js, express and mongodb.

-The livefeed api is basicly a messaging system made for livefeeds, that is a feed of messages that updates regularly, f.x. a journalist covering a sport event.
+The livefeed api is a messaging system made for livefeeds, that is, a feed of messages that updates regularly, f.x. a journalist covering a sport event.

-The current php implementation with js/jquery frontend can be seen here:
-<a href="http://itselskabet.nu/feed">Live feed example</a>

 This API implementation with js/jquery frontend can be seen here:
 <a href="http://3.121.5.61/example/">Live feed example API usage</a>

-Purpose of this implementation is to clearly seperate backend from frontend and hence make it a genuine JAMStack app.
+Purpose of this implementation is to seperate backend from frontend and make it a genuine JAMStack app.

 ## In progress

-The project is just started, in progress.
-When the implementation is usefull usage notes will be supplied here.
-But basicly
+The project is new, in progress.
+To test it:

 1. checkout the code
 2. run npm install
-3. create an .env file (see sample.env) for your db setting
+3. create an .env file (see sample.env) for your mongodb settings
 4. run npm start
 5. See curl.tests file for example curl invocations and documentation on the API.
-6. Use public/example as client demo (need change server url in the feed.js)
+6. Use public/example as demo client

 ## public/example